 People don’t like being told what to do.
 They prefer to feel a part of the change process.
 So make change and project management a two-way conversation where you pull people into collaboration towards a goal.

 In the book The Four Conversations: Daily Communication That Gets Results, authors Jeffrey and Laurie Ford described the four types of conversation that you’ll be involved in as a project manager:

 - The initiative conversation, in which the possibility of the project is discussed

-- The understanding conversation, in which details and implementation is discussed
+- The understanding conversation, in which details and implementation are discussed

 - Performance conversations, with exchanges of requests and promises

-- Completion and acknowledgement conversations, creating milestones, quick wins, measurement of performance, and a route to ‘real’ completion
+- Completion and acknowledgment conversations, creating milestones, quick wins, measurement of performance, and a route to ‘real’ completion.

 Use these four conversations to plan agendas and meetings until they become automatic.
 Ensure in every conversation that you create something new or important.